SolidBlock-cn/extshape/UpdateLog-en.md

 ### 1.2.1

-- Fixed the issue that ButtonMixin is only run on client side.
+- Fixed the issue that ButtonMixin is only run on the client side.
-- Now ExtShapeTag class extends AbstractCollection, instead of merely implements Iterable interface.
+- Now ExtShapeTag class extends AbstractCollection, instead of merely implementing Iterable interface.
 - Removed some code not used anymore.
 - Fixed the issue that vertical quarter pieces and vertical stairs are not waterlogged when placed in water.
 (Note:
   Fence gates, buttons and pressure plates are not water-loggable because of vanilla Minecraft code, which is not modifiable by the mod.)